- See a full list of publications

 BA (Alaska Fairbanks), MA (Reitaku), PhD (British Columbia)

-Dr. Benesch’s publications and teaching interests cover a variety of fields, including Japanese intellectual, religious, and social history, Chinese intellectual history, as well as the transnational history of modern East Asia.
-He has presented his research findings at academic conferences and invited lectures throughout East Asia, Europe, North America, and Australia.
-Dr. Benesch is currently completing a monograph on the development of the ostensibly traditional Japanese ethic of bushido—the “way of the samurai”—from the late nineteenth century onward.
+Oleg Benesch is Reader in Modern History, specializing in the history of Japan and China in a global context.
+Oleg’s publications and teaching interests cover a variety of fields, including Japanese intellectual, religious, and social history, Chinese intellectual history, as well as the transnational history of modern East Asia.
+He regularly presents his research findings at academic conferences and invited lectures throughout East Asia, Europe, North America, and Australia.
+His primary research languages are Japanese, Chinese, German, and English.

 Oleg is also Deputy Director of the York Asia Research Network (YARN), a Council member of the Royal Historical Society, and a Research Associate at SOAS, University of London.
 He has previously held the Past & Present Fellowship at the Institute for Historical Research at the University of London, and was AHRC IPS Fellow at the International Research Center for Japanese Studies (Nichibunken) in Kyoto.

 For further information about Oleg and his research, please see his website olegbenesch.com

 Oleg’s research focuses on the historical exchange and development of ideas and concepts across societies, with a focus on interactions between Japan, China, and the West.
 Oleg’s educational backgrounds in both history and philosophy inform his major research interests, as well as his interest in interdisciplinary work.
 His work often takes a comparative approach, examining themes including nationalism, identity, nostalgia, masculinity, civility, memory, and authenticity.
 Oleg welcomes inquiries from potential PhD students with related interests.